-- Maintain school-wide weekly assemblies. - > Strengthen connectivity among students throughout the school by implementing programs and activities that encourage cross-grade interaction.
+- ➤ Maintain school-wide weekly assemblies. - > Strengthen connectivity among students throughout the school by implementing programs and activities that encourage cross-grade interaction.
 This includes multi-grade clubs, led by school staff.
-It also includes major school-wide celebrations. - Establish a rotational schedule of school celebrations so students can reliably anticipate upcoming events each school year. - Create opportunities for parents to be involved in school activities to help establish a safe family atmosphere within the school. - Develop relationships with community partners to become a respected and visible part of the surrounding community. - Strengthen staff, students', and families' understanding of the relationship between spiritual, mental, emotional, and physical health. - Ensure all students are greeted at the school door each morning.
+It also includes major school-wide celebrations. - Improve and reevaluate the rotational schedule of school celebrations so students can reliably anticipate upcoming events each school year. - Create opportunities for parents to be involved in school activities to help establish a safe family atmosphere within the school. - Continue to develop and strengthen relationships with community partners to become a respected and visible part of the surrounding community. - Strengthen staff, students', and families' understanding of the relationship between spiritual, mental, emotional, and physical health. - > Ensure all students are greeted at the school door each morning.